tash02/ruby-music-library/README.md

 In this lab, we're going to build the inner workings of our very own music library program.
 In terminal, run `rspec` to run the tests and check your work.
 Remember, the tests are written as guidelines for how your code should operate.

+You'll be writing methods that accept a  music library hash that contains artists and their songs!

 ### Step 1:

 Define a method named `list_artists`.
 This method should use the `each_key` method to iterate over the hash and return all the artists (the keys).
 This method should accept a hash as an argument.